BYU vs. Utah State NCAA Football Odds, Plays and Insights | October 1, 2021

 Utah State Stats and Trends

-- The Aggies have covered the spread twice this season when underdogs by 9 points or more (in three chances).
+- The Aggies have been underdogs by 8.5 points or more three times this year and have covered the spread twice.

-- Utah State's games this season have gone over the point total two times in four opportunities (50%).
+- Utah State's games this season have gone over the total in two out of four opportunities (50%).

-- Utah State is 3-0 against the spread and 3-0 overall in games when it scores more than 19.3 points.
+- Utah State is 3-0 against the spread and 3-0 overall in games when it records more than 19.3 points.

-- In games that Utah State picks up over 389.8 yards, the team is 3-1 against the spread and 3-1 overall.
+- Utah State is 3-1 against the spread and 3-1 overall when the team picks up over 389.8 yards.

-- The Aggies have turned the ball over seven times, one fewer times than the Cougars have forced turnovers (8).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.